SInApSE-INPE/AINPP-Dataset/README.md

 1.  **Data Acquisition:** For each hour, the script constructs the expected file paths for each data product using predefined templates.
 It then locates the corresponding files in the storage system.

 2.  **Individual Processing:** Each file type is read and pre-processed:
-    * **NetCDF (IMERG, GSMaP MVK):** Files are opened with `xarray`, variables of interest are renamed to a standard (`imerg_early`, `gsmap_mvk`), and the data is clipped to the South American area of interest (`lat: -55° to 13°`, `lon: -83° to -33°`).
+    * **NetCDF (IMERG, GSMaP MVK):** Files are opened with `xarray`, variables of interest are renamed to a standard (`imerg_early`, `gsmap_mvk`), and the data is clipped to the South American area of interest (`lat: -55° to 33°`, `lon: -120° to -23°`).
     * **GRIB (MERGE):** The file is read using `xarray` with the `cfgrib` engine.
 The longitude, originally in 0-360 format, is converted to the standard -180 to 180.
     * **Gzipped Binary (GSMaP NRT/NOW):** These `dat.gz` files are read as binary data, reshaped to their original 2D matrix, and reordered to align with the standard longitude grid.
     * **Text (Rain Gauge):** The text file is read with `pandas`, filtered for the hour of interest, and the latitude, longitude, and precipitation data are extracted.

 3.  **Rain Gauge Data Interpolation:**
     Since rain gauge data are point-based (each at a specific coordinate), they must be interpolated onto the same regular grid as the other products.
-The method used was **Nearest Neighbor** via the `griddata` function from the `scipy` library.
+The method used was the average precipitation of each 10km X 10km area.
-    * **How it works:** For each cell in the output grid (0.1° x 0.1°), the algorithm identifies the geographically closest rain gauge station and assigns that station's precipitation value to the grid cell.
-    * **Why this method?** It was chosen for its simplicity and robustness.
-It does not create artificial precipitation values between stations, which could happen with methods like linear or cubic interpolation, especially in areas with sparse stations.
-It preserves the original measured values, assigning them to their area of greatest influence.

 4.  **Regridding to a Common Grid:**
     Although most products have a native resolution of 0.1°, slight differences in their grids can exist.
 To ensure a perfect merge, all processed datasets are interpolated to a single, standardized target grid (0.1° resolution) using the `interp_like` function from `xarray`.